Vis4Sense/student-projects/2025-summer/Ashley Beebakee/readme.md

 This project's idea revolves around the use of Large Language Models (LLMs) to achieve better return in automated trading through a blend of sentiment and technical analysis techniques.

 More information on this project can be found at: https://kaixu.me/2023/09/15/llm-for-automated-trading/

+[More info to be added soon - including the Gantt chart]